frenchbread/iceberg/README.md

 Iceberg calendar app.

-App for easy traking and managing activities during the day.
+App for easy tracking and managing activities during the day.

 Enjoy.